aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 ~ Describes the time between events in Poisson Processes

 Poisson
-~ Stochastic process that counts # of events in some deltaT time frame
+~ Stochastic process that counts events in some time frame

 Rayleigh
-~ Measure of vector magnitude within orthogonal direction is independent
+~ Measure of vector magnitude when orthogonal directions are independent

 Gamma
 ~ Used in Bayesian statistics, often for modeling waiting times